zoltan-dulac/html5Forms.js/README.txt

 the datetime calendar widget in all browser except Opera, which supports it natively.

-More information on how this works is available at:
+More information about how this works is available at:

 http://www.useragentman.com/blog/2010/07/27/cross-browser-html5-forms-using-modernizr-webforms2-and-html5widgets/